 We have both WiFi and wired Internet access.
 Your device must have a Wireless Interface, or you may connect with an Ethernet connection (using an RJ-45 Cat 5 connection) and a patch cable.

 Wireless is available throughout the library.
-Wired ports are available in the study rooms, study alcoves, periodicals area or the windowed reading areas.
+Wired ports are available in the study rooms, study alcoves, at the tables near the Reference Desk, the periodicals area or the windowed reading areas.

 Please note: this is an unsecured network!
 For your own information safety we recommend you have a personal firewall, anti-virus, and anti-spyware software installed on your system.

 Connectivity is for general internet access only; Telnet sessions or SMTP mail are not allowed.
 Web based mail such as Yahoo! mail, Hotmail, etc., and forwarding services such as mail2web.com are OK.

 Printing to the Library printer is available for both Windows and Macintosh laptop.
 Click here to see more about this service.